 - no parent support

-- kids don’t have food to eat at home
+- no food to eat at home

 - kids are homeless

-- kids are disrespectful
+- students are disrespectful

-- kids don’t pay attention
+- they don’t pay attention

 - meetings, meetings, and more meetings